-From his earliest days as a piano student at the renowned Chetham’s School of Music in Manchester during the 1970’s, Stephen J. Wood has refused to tread anything other than his own, unique path.
-Seminally influenced by jazz artists Dave Brubeck, Oscar Peterson, Dudley Moore and Michel Petrucciani and early twentieth century modern composers Maurice Ravel, Francis Poulenc, Erik Satie and George Gershwin, Steve has sought to meld the seemingly disparate worlds of classical and jazz music in his teaching, performance, arranging and composition to high acclaim.
+From his earliest days studying piano at the renowned Chetham’s School of Music in Manchester, Stephen J. Wood has refused to tread anything other than his own unique path.
+Seminally influenced by the early 20th Century composers Maurice Ravel, Francis Poulenc and Richard Rodney Bennett and jazz artists Dave Brubeck, Oscar Peterson and Bill Evans, Stephen has sought to meld the seemingly disparate worlds of classical music and jazz in his teaching, performance, composition and arranging to high acclaim.